johnwhitington/more-ocaml-exercises/README.md

 more-ocaml-exercises
 ====================

 Examples and Exercises for the book "More OCaml".
+Should work on Windows, Mac OS X, and Unix (including Linux).

-To build run ./build
+To build everything, run the script 'build'.

-To clean run ./clean
+To clean up, run the 'clean' script.

 Special instructions for each example or exercise are given in the file "README.txt" in each directory.